Requirements

 -

-Effective use of elevation, accurate batterie, and the ability to reflect the dynamics and artistic qualities of the allegro steps
+effective use of elevation, accurate batterie, and the ability to reflect the dynamics and artistic qualities of the allegro steps, and

 -